-This letter will confirm the understanding reached by the parties during negotiations of the 2015-2016 State/PEF Agreement regarding the allocation of funding appropriated pursuant to Article 14.4 of the Agreement.
-The parties hereby agree that the Professional Development and Quality of Working Life Coordinating Committee (hereinafter Committee) shall make available \$200,000 for the fiscal year 2015-2016 to fund two positions that will assist with the development and implementation of further initiatives developed by the parties in accordance with Articles 14, 15, 18, 22 and 44.
+This letter will confirm the understanding reached by the parties during negotiations of the 2019-2023 State/PEF Agreement regarding the allocation of funding appropriated pursuant to Article 14.4 of the Agreement.
+The parties hereby agree that the Professional Development and Quality of Working Life Coordinating Committee (hereinafter Committee) shall make available \$200,000 for each of the fiscal years of the 2019-2023 Agreement to fund two positions that will assist with the development and implementation of further initiatives developed by the parties in accordance with Articles 14, 15, 18, 22 and 44.
 Particular emphasis will be placed on initiatives directed toward PS&T Unit nurses and other professional employees in institutional settings.